3.4 Units

 | Homeowners insurance | Annual insurance premium for property coverage (in thousands, K). |

-All fields accept percentages or currency values depending on the context.
+All fields accept percentages or currency values, depending on the context.

-3.4.3.6 Images
+3.4.3.6 Media

-To upload images:
+To upload media files:

 - Drag and drop files into the upload zone, or click Browse to select files manually.

-- Supported formats: .png, .webp and .jpeg / .jpg
+- Supported image formats: .png, .webp, and .jpeg / .jpg

-- Maximum file size: 10 MB per image
+- Maximum file size: 10 MB per image and 50 MB per video

 - Recommended resolution: minimum width of 1600px for optimal display on the investor backoffice